cormacrelf/angular-skyhook/packages/sortable/README.md

 - You can insert 'external' elements by creating a DragSource (see `[ssExternal]`).
 - Each sortable item exists as a Skyhook item that can be dropped onto a normal drop target (like a trash can).
 - You don't need to use plain JS arrays, you can use Angular's `FormArray` or `Immutable.js`, because the library doesn't care.

+##### Data backing
+- You can easily implement the sorting in an `@ngrx/store` (some helpers make this even easier).
+- You don't have to hijack or revert someone else's predefined sort operations to implement 'multi-select & drag'
+- If you want to build keyboard navigation on top with identical operations, you don't have to mimic someone else's library operations, just refactor your own.

 ### Terminology